schmeekygeek/makglobal/src/content/blog/how-makexports-simplifies.md

 ## Built for Growing Businesses

-Whether you're a D2C brand exporting your first overseas order or a manufacturer trying to secure international raw material supply, Makexports gives you the tools to ship like an enterprise — without the complexity.
+Whether you're a D2C brand exporting your first overseas order or a manufacturer trying to secure international raw material supply, FZC gives you the tools to ship like an enterprise — without the complexity.

 ## You Focus on Product.
 We’ll Handle the Border.

 Going global doesn't need to be overwhelming.
-With Makexports as your trade partner, you're backed by logistics experts who care about your cargo as much as you do.
+With FZC as your trade partner, you're backed by logistics experts who care about your cargo as much as you do.

 ---

-**Ready to scale beyond borders?** [Get started with Makexports →](/contact)
+**Ready to scale beyond borders?** [Get started with FZC →](/contact)